open-ephys/ONI/source/hw-spec/devices/datasheet.rst

 <https://en.wikipedia.org/wiki/Bit_field>`__ diagram describing the frame
 structure is required.
 Bits can be grouped into words as is convenient.
 If no frames are accepted, then a statement of such is required.

+In addition to a description of the frame format, this section MUST specify if write frames are consumed immediately or buffered.
+If write frames are buffered, this section MUST specify if there is any possibility of dropping frames (e.g: receiving a frame while one is being processed).

+A device MAY inform the host about its internal state so software on the host can adjust the production rate of write frames accordingly.
+If used, this mechanism MUST use existing channels (e.g. Register or Read channels), MUST NOT directly affect the operation of the Write channel and MUST be described in this section.